OOD-2024/GIN446/README.md

 5. Modify the database connection settings if needed by editing `includes/dbh.inc.php`.

 ### 2. Setup Using Docker
+using Docker there is no more need to donwload WAMP or MYSQL database on local machine. these functionalities are provided through MYSQL, PHP, AND PHPADMIN CONTAINERS

 #### Requirements:
 - Docker and Docker Compose installed.